golangci/golangci-lint/README.md

 ---

 `golangci-lint` is a fast Go linters runner.
-It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE and has dozens of linters included.
+It runs linters in parallel, uses caching, supports YAML configuration, integrates with all major IDEs, and includes over a hundred linters.

 ## Install `golangci-lint`